 We don't skeletonize the slides.
 Watch the upcoming video for more details, but in short it just increases felt recoil and invites junk to get trapped in the innards.
 Yup, it looks cool and we've drooled with the best of them.
 But no gun that we carry or regularly shoot will ever be skeletonized.
 That doesn't mean we don't modify the heck out of them.
 Especially with serrations.
 From the factory the rear serrations are shallow and dull, and they are virtually useless if your hand is wet or, heaven forbid, bloody.
 And those shallow cuts are all you have to load the firearm, clear a malfunction, or drop the slide on a fresh magazine.

 So what we do is cut the rear serrations slightly deeper, slightly sharper, and add one serration to the rear section.
 These serrations are about as extreme as you want to go; any more aggressive becomes painful over long shooting sessions.
 Trust us, they don't call them 'DNA collectors' for nothing.
 We also cut the front serrations in your choice of angled or vertical alignment.
 These serrations help with press checks, aesthetics, and give you a contact patch to run the firearm if you are also running a red dot in the rear, on an MOS glock for example.

 Our upgraded slide work takes it a step further.
 The biggest functional difference is the addition of angled serrations to the front edges of the slide.
 These help greatly with any kind of forward manipulation of the slide, which is becoming ever more important as we are adding more optics to the rear of the slide.
 The shaved corners of the slide help the serrations stand out, and add greatly to the cosmetics.
-There is also some shallow machining done to the side of the slide.
-This looks bad-ass, isn't deep enough to remove significant weight from the gun, but it is deep enough to remove the serial number from the slide, which can be handy when you're building up a GLOCK from a number of donor guns, or building one gun in several calibers.
+I get it, we were just preaching about not removing any more metal than needed... but this is much less metal than punching windows in the slide, and it looks awesome.
+So quit judging...

 We pride ourselves on our trigger work, and the Glock triggers are no exception.
 We will dial out about half of the pre-travel in the trigger.
 There has to be some for the internal safeties to still function, and so we leave just enough in there.
 The break is going to be significantly lighter and crisper, many times coming to a true glass-rod break (although we can't guaranty that, it is still a GLOCK after all).
 Regardless, the break will be greatly improved and the overtravel will be greatly reduced.
 That also means that you will have a vastly shorter, and still very positive, reset.
 There are a couple of options still on the trigger.
 First, there's the Apex trigger.
 It's a flat trigger face with a standard center trigger safety.
 This trigger does NOT change the way the trigger behaves, it will still have the same pull weight, pretravel, break, and reset as our basic trigger work.
 It will change the way the trigger feels under your finger, and most people feel that it's a huge improvement.
 Every GLOCK owned by a Brimstone employee carries an Apex trigger, if that tells you anything...